martharobinson/switching_talk/PITCHME.md

 <img src="figures/switches_all_light_levels.png" alt="Spatial instability" height="250">

 Note:
-Switching occured between every pair of light levels, without a clear pattern.
+Switching occurred between every pair of light levels, without a clear pattern.
 It's not something as straightforward as a change that happens at cone threshold, for example.
 Although I was most likely to see a switch when comparing my lowest and my highest light levels.

 ---